Royal Air Force: Overseas

-Three RAF squadrons are based overseas.
-No. 84 Squadron is located at RAF Akrotiri, operating the Griffin HAR.2 for search and rescue.
-No. 17 Test and Evaluation Squadron and No. 39 Squadron are located within the United States to support close cooperation with the U.S. Air Force in the development of the F-35B Lightning (Edwards Air Force Base, California) and the operation of the MQ-9A Reaper (Creech Air Force Base, Nevada) respectively.
+Four RAF squadrons are based overseas.
+No. 17 Test and Evaluation Squadron is based at Edwards Air Force Base, California, in the United States and works in close cooperation with the U.S. Air Force in the development of the Lockheed Martin F-35B Lightning.
+No. 80 Squadron is part of the Australia, Canada and United Kingdom Reprogramming Laboratory (ACURL) at Eglin Air Force Base, Florida, and is tasked with compiling and testing the Mission Data File Sets (MDFS) for the F-35.
+No. 84 Squadron is located at RAF Akrotiri in a search and rescue role.
+No. 230 Squadron are based at Medicina Lines, Brunei.

 Squadrons

 A flying squadron is an aircraft unit which carries out the primary tasks of the RAF.
 RAF squadrons are somewhat analogous to the regiments of the British Army in that they have histories and traditions going back to their formation, regardless of where they are based or which aircraft they are operating.
 They can be awarded standards and battle honours for meritorious service.
-Most flying squadrons are commanded by a wing commander and, for a fast-jet squadron, have an establishment of around twelve aircraft.
+Most flying squadrons are commanded by a wing commander and, for a fast-jet squadron, have a complement of around twelve aircraft.